stfc/alc-ux/docs/source/user_docs/run_local.rst

 ---------------

 For convenience a start-up script is provided within this repository, which will handle the container start up, AiiDA user profile generation and ssh agent forwarding using either apptainer or docker.
-This can be found ____
+This can be found `here <https://github.com/stfc/alc-ux/tree/main/scripts>`_\.

 If you wish to manually configure the AiiDAlab start-up then follow the remaining guides on this page.